Heartbeat Monitoring

 https://ping.upcron.io/heartbeat/{uuid}

-Call this when your job begins (optional but recommended for long-running tasks):
+Call when your job begins (recommended for long-running tasks).

 https://ping.upcron.io/heartbeat/{uuid}/start